 Pistachio gelato is the benchmark by which many gelaterie are judged.
 You can tell at a glance if an artificial base has been used, just by the color.
 If the gelato maker is using real pistachio nuts, the color will be almost drab green.
 If the bin flashes a neon green, keep walking!–Pamela Sheldon Johns

-1 cup (6 ounces) shelled pistachios (about 12 ounces in the shell)
+- 1 cup (6 ounces) shelled pistachios (about 12 ounces in the shell)

-3 cups whole milk
+- 3 cups whole milk

-3/4 cup sugar
+- 3/4 cup granulated sugar

-1. In a food processor or coffee grinder, grind the pistachios to a fine powder, reserving a few whole nuts for garnish.
+- 1. In a food processor or coffee grinder, grind the pistachios to a fine powder, reserving a few whole nuts for garnish.

-Recipe © 2000 Ten Speed Press.
+Pistachio Gelato Recipe © 2000 Ten Speed Press.
 All rights reserved.

 Hey, there.
 Just a reminder that all our content is copyright protected.
 Like a photo?
 Please don't use it without our written permission.
 Like a recipe?
 Kindly contact the publisher listed above for permission before you post it (that's what we did) and rewrite it in your own words.
 That's the law, kids.
 And don't forget to link back to this page, where you found it.
 Thanks!